nbeaver/why-linux-is-better/why-linux-is-better.rst

 here are some specific technical reasons to prefer Linux.
 They are by no means exhaustive, but aim to be representative.
-I have aimed for accuracy at the cost of some dryness due to technical detail.
+I have aimed for accuracy at the cost of possible dryness due to technical detail.

 I am most familiar with the Debian-based family of Linux distributions, so my remarks will necessarily touch on these more, but I have tried to include other distributions when possible.

+I will use the term "Linux" to refer to the entire Linux operating system, which the Free Software Foundation calls "GNU/Linux".
+I will use the term "Windows" to refer to modern versions of Microsoft Windows NT, including Windows XP, Windows Vista, Windows 7, and Windows 8.

 Many of the same arguments in favor of Linux also apply to the BSD family of operating systems (and POSIX-compliant operating systems in general),